yz0812/some-stars/README.md

 *   [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.

-*   [SunoAI-API/Suno-API](https://github.com/SunoAI-API/Suno-API) - This is an unofficial API based on Python and FastAPI.
-It currently supports generating songs, lyrics, etc.
+*   [SunoAI-API/Suno-API](https://github.com/SunoAI-API/Suno-API) - I provide the API of suno, no deployment is required, no subscription to suno is required.
+It 's convenient to use. 👇

 *   [VikParuchuri/marker](https://github.com/VikParuchuri/marker) - Convert PDF to markdown quickly with high accuracy